gilbertfrancois/ender3_flash_instructions/README.md

 The ISP programmer (USB ISP v2) that was included in the package, did not work on my computer with avrdude.
 In [this video](https://www.youtube.com/watch?v=Hi7uPYJ_q-U), the author tells that it is because it is a clone programmer and incompatible with avrdude.

 I used a Bus Pirate V3.6 for AVR programming.
-Make sure you choose your ISP with the `avrdude -c` option.
+Make sure you choose your ISP with the `avrdude -c` option if you use another programmer.
 All avrdude options can be found in [2].